-Margaret O’Mara is the Howard & Frances Keller Professor of History at the University of Washington.
+Margaret O’Mara is the Howard & Frances Keller Endowed Professor of History at the University of Washington and a contributing opinion writer at The New York Times.
 She writes and teaches about the growth of the high-tech economy, the history of U.S. politics, and the connections between the two.
-She is the author of Cities of Knowledge (Princeton, 2005) and Pivotal Tuesdays (Penn Press, 2015).
-Her next book, The Code: Silicon Valley and the Remaking of America, will be published in July 2019 by Penguin Press.
-Her writing also has appeared in The New York Times, The Washington Post, the Los Angeles Times, Foreign Policy, and Pacific Standard.

 O'Mara is a Distinguished Lecturer of the Organization of American Historians and a past fellow of the Center for Advanced Study in the Behavioral Sciences, the American Council of Learned Societies, and the National Forum on the Future of Liberal Education.
 She received her MA/PhD from the University of Pennsylvania and her BA from Northwestern University.
 Prior to her academic career, she worked in the Clinton White House and served as a contributing researcher at the Brookings Institution.
 She lives outside Seattle with her husband Jeff and their two daughters.